cajfisher/content/tech/languages/python/pygobject.md

 Finally, we start the GTK+ processing loop which we quit when the window is closed.

-To run the program, open a terminal, change to the directory of the file, and enter:
+To run the program, open a terminal, change to the directory of the file, and enter

 ```
 $ python hello.py